gammapy/gammapy-meetings/2018-02-05/README.md

 You can find many information (address, public transportation, etc) for your venue [here](http://www.apc.univ-paris7.fr/FACe/en/directions).
 The FACe is in the third floor of the building, a signage will be installed.
 For the subway, do not hesitate to buy a week ticket!

 Coffee breaks will be prepared and many restaurants are available around for the lunches.
 Wifi connections will be present, Eduroam but also a local connection _**`under request`**_ (please contact us).
+If you need an invitation letter, please ask us.

 For the accommodation, we advice you to search for promotions on your favorite Hotel Booker.

 The regular gammapy call before this meeting will be dedicated to discuss and prepare the meeting (topics on which you wish to focus your main contribution).

+Several rooms will be available, allowing parallel work for different groups.

 ## Contact persons